asyncapi/converter-go/examples/README.md

 # AsyncAPI Converter Examples

+## Overview

-This directory contains examples how to use AsyncAPI Converter from development point of view.
+This directory contains examples how to use the AsyncAPI Converter as a package.